 Friends of Friends . . .

 All the following stations have friends’ groups working to enhance their stations.
 Some of the groups have their own websites or associated with community websites for which the links* are provided by clicking on the appropriate name.
 If no link is available then you can contact the groups via the Community Rail Network CRN or the High Peak & Hope Valley Community Rail Partnership (HPHVCRPC).
 We can also put you in touch.

 Greater Manchester Lines

 Rose Hill is a picture!
 Enjoy the flowers, new planters and share the pride.
 Marple - immerse yourself in Agatha Christie links and memorablia!
 Linger in Hindley’s (Wigan Line) Platinum Award winning gardens and at nearby Walkden (Atherton Line), look at the flowers in the unique steel planters and platform borders.
 At Denton and Reddish South flowers abound on the stations for their once a week train (from Stockport to Stalybridge on Friday mornings).
 At Heaton Chapel take time to look at the giant Running Man mural - Manchester platform - and learn about the Heatons.
 And at Handforth in Cheshire you will see its name in many different forms!
 Note ASHBURYS and GORTON have Glossop Line historical information boards in situ now joined by boards in 2020 at Hattersley and Fairfield.
-The five boards for the remaining stations at Broadbottom, Godley, Newton for Hyde, Flowery Field and Guide Bridge have been created by naturesigndesign and we hope to install them in 2021.
+The five boards for the remaining stations at Broadbottom, Godley, Newton for Hyde, Flowery Field and Guide Bridge have been created by naturesigndesign and were installed in December 2021.
+EACH STATION ON THE GLOSSOP LINE NOW HAS ITS OWN UNIQUE HERITAGE INFORMATION BOARD.
+LOOK OUT FOR THEM!!

 Further afield . . .